Close Menu

 However, letting go of clients isn’t easy, and it’s recommended that professionals make adjustments to disclosure agreements as a safeguard.

 Defamation lawsuits typically arise when false statements about a patient are made, harming their reputation.
-It can occur as slander (spoken) or libel (written).
-Defamation lawsuits may arise out of false accusations, misrepresentations of facts, breaches of confidentiality, or third-party disclosures.
+It can occur as:

 In defamation suits, the plaintiff not only has to demonstrate that the statements were false but that they were intentionally used to harm their reputation.

-Discrimination claims within the mental health sector may arise when individuals assert they’ve been mistreated or have prejudices against immutable characteristics such as race, gender, sexual orientation, disability, or other protected attributes.
+Discrimination claims within the mental health sector may arise when individuals assert they’ve been mistreated or have prejudices against immutable characteristics such as:

-However, several factors contribute to the complexity of such cases, like cultural competence, implicit bias, intersectionality, institutional policies, microaggressions, and bias in diagnosis and treatment.
+However, several factors contribute to the complexity of such cases:

 Addressing discrimination claims requires a comprehensive understanding of the legal and ethical standards that govern the mental health industry.
 Mental health professionals not only need to actively work to promote diversity, inclusivity, and equity, but they also need to receive training on cultural competence and participate in ongoing self-reflection.

-Mental health evaluations and expert testimony from mental health professionals are often used in child custody cases, centred on the assessment of a parent’s mental and emotional fitness to care for their children.
+Mental health evaluations and expert testimony from mental health professionals are often used in child custody cases, centered on the assessment of a parent’s mental and emotional fitness to care for their children.

 These evaluations can play a crucial role in legal proceedings.
 The goal is to see if a parent is fit to provide a stable and supportive environment for the child.